Georgetown-Dartmouth Debate Institute Fellows

 The Georgetown-Dartmouth Debate Institute (GDDI) Fellows program will occur in two phases:

 Second, four weeks at Dartmouth: this phase adopts a “team” model with a rigorous research curriculum.
-Each lab produces a distinct evidence set, and progressively strategizes and innovates against the other labs’ arguments, culminating in a full-length tournament at the end of the summer.
-Students will, with extensive guidance and feedback from lab leaders and dedicated research staff, produce all evidence used during this stage.
+Each lab produces a distinct evidence set, and progressively strategizes and innovates against the other labs’ arguments, culminating in a full-length tournament at the end of the summer (8 prelim rounds, clearing at least to octafinals).
+Students will, with extensive guidance and feedback from lab leaders and additional teaching staff dedicated solely to providing real-time feedback and guidance to students throughout the research process, produce all evidence used during this stage.
 This model will teach students not only how to debate and research at an advanced level, but how to establish, contribute to, and lead a sustainable and successful squad, regardless of size.
+It also ensures that all debates are of the highest possible caliber and utility, and that students leave with a comprehensive grasp of the topic literature, as well as the capacity to do innovative new work on their own throughout the season.

 This program also offers the opportunity to experience two elite college campuses, and all the resources they have to offer.
 Students will love both the nation’s bustling capital and the beautiful scenery of New Hampshire in the summer, and the contrast between the two!